sokil/php-mongo/README.md

 ```

 You can do this also in migration script, using [Mongo Migrator](https://github.com/sokil/php-mongo-migrator).
-For details see readme on than pakage's page.
+For details see related documentation.

 Or you can use `\Sokil\Mongo\Cache` class, which already implement this functionality.